 Applicant must have earned a baccalaureate degree from an accredited college or university

 The flexible MCJ program offers classes taught by full-time faculty members who hold PhD degrees and have published research in the field of criminal justice, or by adjuncts with master’s degrees or law degrees and are practitioners in the field.

-With evening classes and hybrid (on-line/in classroom) courses, the MCJ program is designed to meet the needs of busy professionals.
+With online courses, the MCJ program is designed to meet the needs of busy professionals.
 Whether you're established in a career or a recent graduate looking to pursue an advanced degree, you can earn your degree with courses tailored to your interests and professional goals.

 Learn from professors whose leadership and research are shaping the criminal justice field.
 Our instructors include full-time faculty and practitioners in the criminal justice system, each with diverse research experiences, published research, and expertise in their field.

-Our professors stay up-to-date on recent technologies and research shaping the criminal justice field.
+Our criminal justice professors stay up-to-date on recent technologies and research shaping the criminal justice field.

 "I enjoy mentoring students inside and outside the classroom.
 It is a pleasure to watch individuals grow from being criminal justice students to criminal justice professionals, influencing and bettering the system.
 Seeing their success as alumni is so rewarding for me!
 In addition, our flexible curriculum allows students to direct their academic career in a way that makes the most sense for their career goals."

 "Our criminal justice programs provide students with one-on-one individualized attention to nurture the student's growth academically and professionally.
 I enjoy the small class sizes and teach by facilitating discussions and welcoming diverse worldviews.
 This pedagogy fosters student participation, listening, and critical thinking skills."